CER-REC/conditions/app/components/CompanyWheel/PullToSpin/README.md

 # PullToSpin

-The PullToSpin component is in charge of triggering the randomized spinning of the company and location wheel allowing for the vizualisation of different companies and regions.
+The PullToSpin component is in charge of triggering the randomized spinning of the company and location wheel allowing for the visualization of different companies and regions.

 Takes in a callback onSpinClick which is triggered when the button is pushed.